 Move over, plain walls—we’ve been welcoming colorful hues with open arms these days, and we’re not alone.
 Paint retail giants PPG and Benjamin Moore released their 2021 trend forecasts, and both companies predicted that beautiful blues paired with terracotta tones will continue to be a winning combo.

 PPG chose three shades specifically for its 2021 Color Trends Palette: Big Cypress, Misty Aqua, and Transcend.
-And the combination is reminiscent of desert vistas filled with sand and blue sky.
-While Benjamin Moore chose Aegean Teal as its 2021 Color of the Year.
+The combination is reminiscent of desert vistas filled with sand and blue sky.
+Additionally, Benjamin Moore chose Aegean Teal as its 2021 Color of the Year.

-These desert shades have already started to fill our Instagram feeds, and we’ve been loving their calming yet eye-catching hues.
-Such colors look lovely paired with sculptural white boucle furniture, which is having a major moment right now, but they also shine alongside mid-century modern style wooden pieces.
+These desert shades have already started to fill our Instagram feeds, and we’ve been loving their calming, yet eye-catching hues.
+Such colors look lovely paired with sculptural white bouclé furniture, which is having a major moment right now, but they also shine alongside midcentury modern wooden pieces.
 So no matter your style preferences, you really can’t go wrong if you’re looking to refresh your walls for 2021.

 I can’t speak for everyone, but this trend seems to be serving people who love color, but still want the soothing feel of neutrals.

 Feeling inspired?
-As we enter the chilly winter months and our time at home amplifies once again, we’re feeling like these earthy hues may just be the perfect solution to help bring a bit of the outdoors into our spaces.
+As we enter the chilly winter months and our time at home amplifies once again, we feel like these earthy hues may just be the perfect solution to help bring a bit of the outdoors into our spaces.